This piece was also published on The Huffington Post. CLICK HERE to check it out.

 How mature of us, right?
 Perhaps.
 But, frankly, it scares me a little.
 I’m not usually the maturity kind of girl.
 I’m the wild abandon kind of girl.
 I tend to hit it off with someone big-time fairly early on – or not at all.
 When I fall (rarely, but when I do), I fall fast, I fall hard, and I will do absolutely anything for even a whisper of time with that person – such is the absolute certainty of my feelings.
 I’ve never fallen in love slowly.
 I’ve tried, but it’s never worked out.
 As a result, I tend to stay tuned for the unmistakable sting of cupid’s arrow in my butt as a sign someone might be ‘The One’.
 The only catch is I’m still single, so perhaps I’ve been going about it all wrong.

 With a touch of envy, I recently watched a romance between two young, ridiculously good looking people play out online.
 A sweet and handsome contestant on one of the American seasons of The Bachelorette was contacted by a sweet and drop-dead gorgeous Australian girl from Perth as his season aired in Australia (about 6 months after it aired in the US).
-Long story short, she felt a connection with him, she reached out to him online (via Twitter, I think) after she saw he was rejected by the Bachelorette, he probably thought he was being catfished because she’s so mind-blowingly stunning, they jumped on Skype and started falling for each other, he hopped on a flight to Perth to see her, they fell in love, he hopped on a flight back to the US so he could get a proper visa, he got a proper visa, he hopped on another flight to Perth where they were reunited.
+Long story short, she felt a connection with him, she reached out to him on Twitter after she saw he was rejected by the Bachelorette, he probably thought he was being catfished because she’s so mind-blowingly stunning, they jumped on Skype and started falling for each other, he hopped on a flight to Perth to see her, they fell in love, he hopped on a flight back to the US so he could get a proper visa, he got a proper visa, he hopped on another flight to Perth where they were reunited.
 Three months later, he’s still there.
 End of story, right?
 Well, I checked in with them recently and, to my surprise, there seemed to be trouble in paradise.
 Already.
 And in light of my new ‘slow but steady’ approach to love, I felt a little smug.
 I’ve experienced the handsome Bachelorette contestant / drop-dead gorgeous Perth girl relationship before (minus the TV-worthy good looks), and it’s intoxicating.
 There’s no better feeling.
 But, sadly, it’s often unsustainable.
+(Update, Sep 2017: They’ve been broken up for years and he’s back living in the US.)

 Feeling ‘in love’ is only one cog in the relationship wheel